johann-raath/todo-api-fs/README.md

 ### Frontend role
 * Choose a ui framework, preferably React, Angular+ or Vue & create a ui application in folder named **"Todo.UI"**
 * The following functionality should be implemented:
-  X* State management
+  * State management
-  X* Register a user
+  * Register a user
-  X* Login
+  * Login
-  X* View a list of todos
+  * View a list of todos
-  X* Mark a todo as complete or incomplete from the list X* Delete a todo from the list
+  * Mark a todo as complete or incomplete from the list
+  * Delete a todo from the list
-  X* Add a todo
+  * Add a todo
-  X* Edit a todo
+  * Edit a todo
- X * Signout
+  * Signout
   * Styling is not a priority
   * Unit tests; you do not need full coverage.
 A few components is fine.
 * Please consider your git history as this will be reviewed